Note: This is a chapter in the Community Cat Programs Handbook.

 - Generously sprinkle any of the following on the ground in areas where you want to deter cats: cayenne pepper, mothballs, coffee grounds, pipe tobacco, lemongrass oil, citronella oil, eucalyptus oil or mustard oil.

 Additional information is available in “Solutions to Cat-Related Issues.”
-It’s useful to print out copies and give them to intake personnel and enforcement officers to share with residents.
-Also, see Best Friends’ humane deterrents video.
+It’s useful to print out copies and give them to intake personnel and field services officers to share with residents.

 - "Solutions to Cat-Related Issues"